 Price: Free trial available, subscription plans start at $24,99 per month

 The process of creating proxies in Lightworks is rather simple since you just have to import the video files you’d like to edit into the software and make sure they are selected before you right-click on them.
 Once the right-click menu appears on the screen you should click on the Media submenu and select the Make Proxies option.
 The amount of time Lightworks is going to need to generate the proxy files depends on the number of the source files and their size.
 You can then proceed to add the proxies to the timeline, edit them and Lightworks will automatically use the source files instead of proxies during the rendering process.

 Once you create a new project and import all video clips you want to use in that project into the editor you should just go to the Assets menu that is located in the Media panel and click on the Make Proxy option.
 You will be able to continue editing while the transcoding process is still in progress, and after the source files are transcoded they will be replaced by proxies.
 However, making adjustments to a proxy version of a composite shot will invalidate that proxy file, which is why it is important to make all edits on that shot before you create its proxy.

 Reducing the size of video clips you use in your projects is going to save you a lot of time during the video editing process.
 Each video editing software we featured in this article allows its users to generate proxy files effortlessly.
-Which video editor are you going to be using for proxy video editing in 2019?
+Which video editor are you going to be using for proxy video editing?
 Leave a comment below and let us know.